DrozmotiX/ioBroker.tado/README.md

 | fanspeed | Fanspeed (only AC devices) |
 | mode | AC mode (only AC devices |

-**Feel free to provide concrete AC devices pathes for the last two lines if you have an AC device!**
+**Feel free to provide concrete AC device pathes for the last two lines if you have an AC device!**

 ## Changelog
 <!--